amizner/markdown-portfolio/_includes/04-lists.md

-Some of my favorite things :smile:
+Some of my favorite things:
-- Performing and recording music :notes:
+- Performing and recording music
-- Watching and reviewing movies :movie_camera:
+- Watching and reviewing movies
-- Playing video games :joystick:
+- Playing video games